 When I moved to a town known for its military base, I laughed and swore to everyone back home that I would, under no circumstances, marry someone in the military.
 And not because I had anything against them.
 More like, I didn’t believe I was the “type” of girl who could ever handle the military life.
 Six years and countless “I told you so’s” later, here I am—married to a man in uniform and raising up our two babies.

 From the outside looking in, people (like myself in the past) know that these men deploy for months at a time.
-As military wives, we know this as the time when everything stops working…like your car.
-But your husband is gone so you’ve got to figure out how to fix the flat yourself.
+As military wives, we know this as the time when everything stops working, like your car.
+But your husband is gone, so you’ve got to figure out how to fix the flat yourself.
 On top of dealing with all of the life-problems on your own, you have a heightened sense of awareness to the countless happy couples around you everywhere you go…

 In fact, the only predictable thing about military life is that it is absolutely unpredictable.
-And sometimes, just when you think you’re getting a handle on this whole military lifestyle, your husband is volunteered (we call it volun-told) to do a special duty operation.
+And sometimes, just when you think you’re getting a handle on this whole lifestyle, your husband is volunteered (we call it volun-told) to do a special duty operation.
 As military wives, we know these duties call for way more hours than the set 9-5.
-One year I had to take our kids to visit his in-laws six hours away by myself because he had to work every day of Christmas week except for Christmas day.
+One year, I had to take our kids to visit my in-laws six hours away by myself because he had to work every day of Christmas week except for Christmas Day.
 It’s so hard to explain to family and friends why he doesn’t show up for important events or holidays when he’s not even technically deployed.
 It certainly isn’t because he wants to miss out on everything, but it has everything to do with his purpose.

 …the only predictable thing about military life is that it is absolutely unpredictable.